uwspstar/Courses-I-am-taking/DeepLearning.AI Data Engineering/0004_Thinking Like a Data Engineer.md

       - **Objective:** Select the best tools and technologies to meet the defined requirements.
       - **Actions:**
         - Identify multiple tools that can meet each requirement.
-        - Perform a cost-benefit analysis, considering factors like licensing fees, cloud costs, and maintainability.
+        - Perform a `cost-benefit analysis`, considering factors like licensing fees, cloud costs, and maintainability.
         - Choose the best components and create a prototype.
       - **Outcome:** A set of tools and a tested prototype to validate the design.